As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 Pretty simple, right?

-Luckily, most website platforms have templates and designs that you can manage and edit with ease.
-I recommend WordPress.org which calls their templates “themes”.
+Luckily, most website platforms have coaching website templates and designs that you can manage and edit with ease.
+Many of these platforms also have the option of easy-to-use, drag and drop website builders.

 Make Time and Delegate as Needed

 Building a website isn’t a “one and done” project.
-I recommend dedicating at least ten minutes a week for website maintenance (making sure it’s updated and running smoothly).
-Maintenance usually looks like keeping your website updated, ensuring your copyright information is up-to-date, updating plug-ins, adding in your most recent client testimonials, and so on and so forth.
+I recommend dedicating a little bit of time each week making sure it’s running smoothly.
+Maintenance includes keeping your website updated, adding new services or offers, adding your most recent client testimonials, and so on.

 And once you have your groundwork done, you’ll be ready to move on to the foundation!

-The Foundation: What a Coaching Business Website Really Needs
+The Foundation: What a Coaching Business Website Actually Needs

-Before building a house, there has to be a solid foundation in place.
+Before building a house, there must be a solid foundation in place.
 The same goes for your coaching business website.
-Otherwise, your website won’t stand a chance in the ever-evolving, shifting online space we call the internet.

 Google dominates as the search engine with the highest traffic volume.
 And it’s by a huge margin.
 Google boasts about 75% of traffic while the second most popular search engine – Amazon – sits at 11%.